 Discover the Al Shaqab stables

-We were lucky enough to visit the Al Shaqab stables, a horse breeding facility with the most beautiful specimens of the Arabian Thoroughbred breed, created in 1992 by Emir Hamad bin Khalifa Al Thani, with the goal of improving the Emirate’s Arabian horses and giving Qatar a place in the international equestrian world.
+We have had the chance of visiting the Al Shaqab stables, a horse breeding facility with the most beautiful Arabian Thoroughbred specimens, created in 1992 by Emir Hamad bin Khalifa Al Thani, with the goal of improving the emirate’s Arabian horses and giving Qatar a place in the international equestrian world.

-What is incredible (in addition to the beauty of the horses) is the impression of being in an elite sports complex, to such an extent that the horses even benefit from aquatic training, like an equestrian thalassotherapy.
-One would almost want to be in their place… It is possible, even for the public and tourists, to take a short guided tour of the site (by reservation from Sunday to Thursday).
+What is incredible (besides the beauty of the horses) is this impression of being in an elite sports complex, to the point that the horses even benefit from aquatic training, like an equestrian spa.
+You almost want to take their place… It is therefore possible, even for the public and tourists, to take a short guided tour of the facility (by reservation, Sunday to Thursday).

 Al Shaqab Ar-Rayyan, Qatar